intel/neural-compressor/docs/source/diagnosis.md

 4. [Example](#example)

 # Diagnosis introduction
+To validate the quality of the optimized model we should run diagnostics and check its accuracy and performance.
 There are 2 ways to diagnose a model with Intel® Neural Compressor.
 First is non-GUI mode that is described below and second is GUI mode with [Neural Insights](https://github.com/intel/neural-compressor/tree/master/neural_insights) component.

 The workflow is described in the diagram below.
-First we have to configure scripts with diagnosis, then un them and check diagnosis info in the terminal.
+First we have to configure scripts with diagnosis, then run them and check diagnosis info in the terminal.
+Test if the result is satisfying and repeat the steps if needed.
 ![workflow](./imgs/workflow.jpg)

 # Supported feature matrix